 - Uniquely Skilled?

-Within the top section of all your job-search documents, ALWAYS tell resume reviewers about what’s ideal and unique about you.
+Within the top section of all your job-search documents, ALWAYS tell resume reviewers about what skills, experience, and successes are ideal and unique to you.

 Notice how certain achievements are bolded or listed in a way that attention is drawn to them.

 But, don’t stop there.